gbirke/dokuwiki_solr/README.md

 Planned Improvements
 --------------------
 Searching by date: At the moment the creation and modification date is indexed but there is no way to search for it.
-This is because DokuWiki has no API for creating localized date entry fields and I don't want to create such a field myself.
+This is because DokuWiki has no API for creating localized form fields for dates and I don't want to create such a field myself.